jparram/sniper-bot/README.md

 With all of my bots you can find pre-compiled binaries in the dist folder.
 You should be able to run this bot anywhere (even mobile) without worrying about other dependencies.

 # All the variables possible values are explained below, PLEASE SET THE CORRECT VALUES OR ELSE THE BOT WON'T WORK.
-To start the bot please use the command "npm start" in the terminal.

 # GENERAL SETTINGS: